The Best Pub Food in Every State

 The storied Horse Brass Pub in Portland is a classic English-style pub, claiming that “if it were more authentic, you’d need a passport.”
 The Old World menu features spot-on British favorites like bangers (sausage), steak and kidney pie and vegetable pasties.
 An excellent list of over 50 craft and imported beers accompany the food at an establishment that regularly makes lists of the best bars in the world.

 La Cabra Brewing, Philadelphia

 La Cabra Brewing in Philly’s Berwyn neighborhood makes some of the best brewery food in the country.
 Their upscale Latin-inspired dishes range from small plates like Chilled Shrimp Salsa Verde and Duck Fries, and entrees include Scallop & Chorizo and Chimichurri Hanger Steak.
 Of course, the brewery’s diverse area of beers provide the perfect table companions for the fine food.

-Blackie’s Bull Dog Tavern in Smithfield weds a fine list of beers, cocktails and wines with a beautiful seasonal food menu.
+Blackie’s in Smithfield weds a fine list of beers, cocktails and wines with a beautiful seasonal food menu.
 Try the Romanesco Cauliflower Parmesan or the Cod Acqua Pazza, or dive into one of the delectable pizzas.
 Just be sure to save from for one of their “Happy Endings,” like the Carrot Cake Ice Cream Sandwich.

 Swig & Swine, Charleston

-Monk’s House of Ale Repute, Sioux Falls
+Monk’s Ale House, Sioux Falls

 Two Ten Jack, Nashville